Use The Rule Of Three In Writing- Ready, Set, Go!

 Here are some classic examples.

-In the United States Declaration of Independence, the line, Life, Liberty, and the pursuit of Happiness was drafted by Thomas Jefferson.
+In the United States Declaration of Independence, Thomas Jefferson drafted the line, Life, Liberty, and the Pursuit of Happiness.

 Another example is Friends, Romans, Countrymen, by William Shakespeare in Julius Caesar.